import the libraries with import expression

 log("Good Bye!") # log another message

-The first two lines import osc.standard.base and import osc.helpers will import the named libraries that provide required definitions.
-In this example helpers library provides the log action and standard.base provides the definition of the s unit to specify seconds.
+The first two lines import osc.types and import osc.helpers will import the named libraries that provide required definitions.
+In this example helpers library provides the log action and types provides the definition of the s unit to specify seconds.

 Note

-Comments in OpenSCENARIO 2 always start with #.
+Comments in OpenSCENARIO DSL always start with #.

 Then, a scenario with the name hello_world get declared.
 The following colon states that all following and indented lines are part of it.
 The single top-level action of the scenario is defined in the do directive.
 The term serial states that the included actions will be executed in sequence.